 Mountain Hardwear is yet another brand with a great selection of thoughtfully designed sleeping bags, and the Phantom 30F is their ultralight offering.
 The Phantom goes head to head with a bag like the Western Mountaineering SummerLite above, combining similar amounts of insulation with a functional feature set.
 Mountain Hardwear shaves weight with a streamlined shape and thin, 10-denier shell fabric (the same material used in their popular ultralight Ghost Whisperer jacket), but they don’t skimp on the zipper, which is almost full-length, reasonably robust, and uses an anti-snag head.
 We’ve been disappointed by fragile and snag-prone zippers from Mountain Hardwear in the past, so the current Phantom’s design is a welcome improvement.

 The Phantom is a suitable bag for most summer conditions, but its warmth falls short of top performers from brands like Feathered Friends and Therm-a-Rest.
-The 30-degree model uses 10 ounces of 850-fill down, which simply can’t match bags like the Tanager (12.6 oz. of 950-fill) and Hyperion (12.5 oz. of 900-fill), both of which check in at a lighter weight but forgo a full-length zipper.
-But compared to less compromised bags like the Hummingbird and SummerLite, the Phantom’s warmth-to-weight is a bit more competitive, and it'll cost you $99 less than the Hummingbird, too.
-We’re partial to down specialists like Feathered Friends and Western Mountaineering–the level of quality is hard to beat–but the Mountain Hardwear is nevertheless a great summer-weight sleeping bag for those looking to streamline weight and bulk.
+The 30-degree model uses 10.1 ounces of 800-fill down (a slight downgrade from the previous model's 850-fill power), which simply can’t match bags like the Tanager (12.6 oz. of 950-fill) and Hyperion (12.5 oz. of 900-fill), both of which check in at a lighter weight but forgo a full-length zipper.
+But compared to less compromised bags like the Hummingbird and SummerLite, the Phantom’s warmth-to-weight is a bit more competitive, and it'll cost you less than the Hummingbird, too.
+We’re partial to down specialists like Feathered Friends and Western Mountaineering—the level of quality is hard to beat—but the Phantom is nevertheless a great summer-weight sleeping bag for those looking to streamline weight and bulk.

 See the Mountain Hardwear Phantom 30F